-This Cowboy Butter is a zesty garlic-herb butter you can make two ways - melt it into a quick dipping sauce, or mix it into a sliceable compound butter log for steaks, chicken, shrimp, and grilled veggies.
-Lemon, fresh herbs, smoky paprika, and a little heat make it perfect for the spicy food lover.
+This cowboy butter recipe is a zesty garlic-herb butter for steak, chicken, shrimp, and grilled veggies.
+Make it two ways - melted into a quick dipping sauce, or chilled into a sliceable compound butter log.
+Lemon, fresh herbs, smoky paprika, and real heat make it perfect for the spicy food lover.

 What is Cowboy Butter?